safa-gif/FeedbackRepo/feedback/README.md

 - package.json : includes all of our dependencies react, react-dom,react-scripts, web-vitals...

-- git ignore : is a git repository that specifies files for got not to track.
+- git ignore : is a git repository that specifies files for git not to track.
 Blank lines are ignored.
 Lines begining with # are ignored.
 Any files that matches the pattern will not be tracked by git.

 We also have two folders:

 - public: this folder contains all of our static files.
 We have the index.html which the single page that is loaded in the browser (SPA).
-Everything we build iin our react app is done within the index.html specifically within the root.
+Everything we build in our react app is done within the index.html specifically within the root.
 We can add CDI if we want to use fontawesome...

 - src: source has many files such as indes.js, that contains the content to display on the browser.